Skip to content

 The Result

-To view the set environment variable, navigate to the Environment interface and refresh the Global environment.
+To view the set environment variable, navigate to the Environment interface and refresh the Global environment by clicking on its list row.

 Workflow cookie environment variable.